Continuing Education Activity

 The incidence of angioedema occurring as an adverse effect is 0.1 to 0.7% due to vasodilation and plasma extravasation.
 If patients have a history of ACE inhibitor-induced angioedema, they should avoid using fosinopril or any other agent within that class.

 The first documented case of a person experiencing uncommon adverse reactions due to fosinopril was a 61-year-old man who reported symptoms beginning during weeks 2 through 12 of treatment.
 The patient reported no prior hepatobiliary disease and consuming 3 to 4 alcoholic beverages daily.
 During the course of treatment with 20 mg fosinopril daily, he was also taking 50 mg of metoprolol twice a day and 5 mg of diazepam daily.
 After just three weeks of using fosinopril, the patient presented with asthenia, jaundice, and pruritis.
-Once admitted to the hospital, all medications were stopped, and treatment initiated.
+Once admitted to the hospital, all medications were stopped, and treatment was initiated.
 To treat the pruritis and cholestasis, he received ursodiol, colestipol, and hydroxyzine.
 Further examination also revealed him to have an elevated concentration of bilirubin, serum aminotransferase enzymes, and alkaline phosphatase.
 However, other levels, such as immunoglobulins and eosinophilia, were reportedly within normal limits.
 During hospitalization, the patient faced complications such as renal failure, which required dialysis, duodenal ulcer bleeding, and septicemia.

 Upon evaluation, the patient tested negative for hepatitis A, B, and C in addition to other autoantibody tests.
 Furthermore, the patient showed no signs of biliary obstruction or gallstones from an abdominal ultrasound or tomography imaging.
 Also, there were no other contributions to intrahepatic cholestasis.
 Any other medications were determined to be improbable causes of the acute liver injury with which he presented.
 A liver biopsy showed positive results for cholestasis as well as bile duct destruction.